-In Table VI, we consider the case where 5% of the elements of S change between updates.
-A standard Bloom filter using 8 bits per element and five hash functions uses only about 1.67 bits per element when using delta compression.
-(Another reasonable measure is the number of bits per changed element, instead of the number of bits per element; we include this number in Table VI.)
-Alternative configurations using more array bits per element and fewer hash functions can achieve the same transmission size while dramatically reducing the false positive probability f.
+In Table 6, we consider the case where 5% of the set elements S change between updates.
+A standard Bloom filter using 8 bits per element and 5 hash functions uses only about 1.67 bits per item when using delta compression.
+Alternative configurations using more array bits per item and fewer hash functions can achieve the same transmission size while dramatically reducing the false positive rate f.
 Using four times as much memory (32 bits per element) for the decompressed filter lowers f by a factor of six.
 The scenario with m/n = 32 and k = 2 hash functions was tested with simulations.
-Over 100 000 trials, the average compressed filter required 2090 bytes, closely matching the theoretical prediction of 2066.5 bytes.
-The maximum size required was 2129 bytes.
+Over 100,000 trials, the average compressed filter required 2,090 bytes, closely matching the theoretical prediction of 2,066.5 bytes.
+The maximum size required was 2,129 bytes.
 Alternatively, one can aim for the same false positive ratio while improving compression.
-As shown in the last column of Table VI, one can achieve the same false positive ratio as the standard Bloom filter while using only about 1.31 bits per element, a reduction of over 20%.
+As shown in the last column of Table 6, one can achieve the same false positive ratio as the standard Bloom filter while using only about 1.31 per item, a reduction of over 20%.

-With more frequent updates, so that only 1% of the elements change between updates, the transmission requirements drop below 1/2 of a bit per element for a standard Bloom filter.
-As shown in Table VII, substantial reductions in the false positive probability or the bits per element can again be achieved.
+With more frequent updates, so that only 1% of the elements change between updates, the transmission requirements drop below 1/2 of a bit per item for a standard Bloom filter.
+As shown in Table 7, substantial reductions in the false positive rate or the bits per item can again be achieved.

-V. COUNTING BLOOM FILTERS
+5. COUNTING BLOOM FILTERS

 In [7], the authors also describe an extension to a Bloom filter, where instead of using a bit array the Bloom filter array uses a small number of bits per entry to keep counts.
-To represent a set, the jth entry is incremented for each hash function $h_i$ and each element x in the set such that $h_i(x) = j$ .
-The counting Bloom filter is useful when elements can be deleted from the filter; when an element x is deleted, one can decrement the value at location $h_i(x)$ in the array for each of the k hash functions, i.e., for $1 \le i \le k$ .
-We emphasize that these counting Bloom filters are not passed as messages in [7], [18]; they are only used locally.
+The jth entry is incremented for each hash function h_i and each element x represented by the filter such that $h_i(x) = j$.
+The counting Bloom filter is useful when items can be deleted from the filter; when an item x is deleted, one can decrement the value at location $h_i(x)$ in the array for each of the k hash functions, i.e. for $1 \le i \le k$.
+We emphasize that these counting Bloom filters are not passed as messages in [7]; they are only used locally.

-We note that if one wanted to pass counting Bloom filters as messages, compression would yield substantial gains.
+We note in passing that if one wanted to pass counting Bloom filters as messages, compression would yield substantial gains.
 The entropy per array entry would be much smaller than the number of bits used per entry, since large counts would be extremely unlikely.
 Our optimization approach for finding appropriate parameters can be extended to this situation, and arithmetic coding remains highly effective.
 We expect that similar variations of Bloom filters would benefit from compression as well.